nullonesix/jedi_noreward_rl/README.md

 ![intrinsic agency](https://raw.githubusercontent.com/nullonesix/jedi_noreward_rl/main/noreward.png)

-R is the cumulative expected future rewards (with exponential decay factor gamma = 0.99, ie future rewards are less desirable than the same immediate rewards)
+- R is the cumulative expected future rewards (with exponential decay factor gamma = 0.99, ie future rewards are less desirable than the same immediate rewards)

-so for example if the AI is playing at 10 frames per second then a reward of 100 two seconds into the future is woth gamma^(2*10) * 100 = (0.99)^20 * 100 = 8.17
+- so for example if the AI is playing at 10 frames per second then a reward of 100 two seconds into the future is woth gamma^(2*10) * 100 = (0.99)^20 * 100 = 8.17

-so the further into the future a reward is, the more it is decayed (which is standard in reinforcement learning)
+- so the further into the future a reward is, the more it is decayed (which is standard in reinforcement learning)

-the key difference here is that the rewards are not external (eg via a game score) but internal (ie "curiosity" as computed by the agent)
+- the key difference here is that the rewards are not external (eg via a game score) but internal (ie "curiosity" as computed by the agent)

-to quote the paper: "We formulate curiosity as the error in an agent’s ability to predict the consequence of its own actions in a visual feature space learned by a self-supervised inverse dynamics model."
+- to quote the paper: "We formulate curiosity as the error in an agent’s ability to predict the consequence of its own actions in a visual feature space learned by a self-supervised inverse dynamics model."

-intuitively this means the agent is drawn towards outcomes it cannot itself anticipate
+- intuitively this means the agent is drawn towards outcomes it cannot itself anticipate

-theoretically this motivates the agent to not stand still, to explore other areas of the map, and to engage with other players
+- theoretically this motivates the agent to not stand still, to explore other areas of the map, and to engage with other players

+# Future Work

+- stacked frames for better time/motion perception
+- a memory of the past via LSTM (as done in the curiosity paper) or transformer